feast-dev/feast-credit-score-local-tutorial/README.md

-# Real-time Credit Scoring with Feast on AWS
+# Real-time Credit Scoring with Feast on Local Setup

 ## Overview

+Registry: Postgresql
+Offline Storage: duckdb
+Online Storage: Redis

 This tutorial demonstrates the use of Feast as part of a real-time credit scoring application.
 * The primary training dataset is a loan table.
 This table contains historic loan data with accompanying features.
 The dataset also contains a target variable, namely whether a user has defaulted on their loan.